 The Platters' second session was held on March 16, 1954.
 The four songs they recorded were: "Love All Night" (led by David), "Roses Of Picardy" (Herb), "Tell The World" (Tony), and "Beer Barrel Boogie" (Herb).

-As soon as he took them over, Ram issued a little brochure on the Platters.
+Right after that session, Ram issued a little brochure on the Platters.
 It talks about only four members: Tony, David, Alex, and Herb.
 However, since it does list the four songs that they'd just recorded in March (as "soon to be released" items), we can date it to late March or early April.

 "Roses Of Picardy," coupled with "Beer Barrel Boogie" was their next release, in April 1954.
 You can see that the Platters had no defined sound at this time, since both sides were led by Herb.
 On the bright side, the trades rated both sides "good" on May 8.